Imprint

 Favel Parrett

-Her novels WHEN THE NIGHT COMES (2016) and THERE WAS STILL LOVE (2019) further consolidated Favel's reputation with booksellers and readers.
-THERE WAS STILL LOVE was shortlisted for the Stella Prize and won Book of the Year at the 2020 Indie Book Awards.
+Her next novel, WHEN THE NIGHT COMES, was also critically acclaimed and further consolidated Favel's reputation with booksellers and readers.
+THERE WAS STILL LOVE was Favel's eagerly awaited third novel, and it was shortlisted for the Stella Prize and won Book of the Year at the 2020 Indie Book Awards.
+WANDI was her first novel for children and was published in October 2021.
+KIMMI was her second novel for children and was published in November 2023.

-ONE FOR SORROW is her latest adult novel.
+ONE FOR SORROW is Favel's latest adult novel.

 Related books